BercikOndrej/web-palivo-sedlacek/README.md

 - I follow [best practices for using og tags](https://ahrefs.com/blog/open-graph-meta-tags/)

 ### Google Search Console
+- Before this we must have good SEO score
+- We need do this because without it, our website doesn't appeaer in Google search
+- To test if our website is visible for google searching is write `site:<our-domain>` into searching panel on google

+1. Step - Verify website ownership in `Google Search Console`
+    - It is done by `TXT` records
+    - Google Search Console generetes TXT records for us and we must put them into our DNS configuration of our domain

+2. Step - Index the page you want to appear in Google Search
+    - In our Google Search Console settings we must do `url inspection` where we place our website's url
+    - Then we request Google for indexing our page
+    - This take some time so we has to wait for Google

+- After that we can test visibility of our website in Google searching

 ### Add backlinks in our (borthers) Google company/business website